raphamorim/awesome-canvas/README.md

 - [tsParticles](https://particles.matteobruni.it/) is a lightweight library for creating easily particles animations.
 It includes ready to use components for the most used Javascript frameworks (ReactJS, VueJS, Angular, etc.)
 - [Visualize](https://github.com/filamentgroup/jQuery-Visualize) is a JQuery plugin who creates charts and graphs from tabular data using the HTML canvas element.
 - [zDog](https://github.com/metafizzy/zdog) - Flat, round, designer-friendly pseudo-3D engine for canvas & SVG
+- [ZIM](https://zimjs.com/) - ZIM is a general Canvas Framework with simple, powerful JavaScript that lets everyone, from beginners to professionals, code creativity.
 - [zrender](https://github.com/ecomfe/zrender) - A lightweight canvas library which providing 2d draw for Apache ECharts (incubating)

 ### For other purposes, but still use canvas